alpacahq/user-docs/content/api-documentation/api-v2/market-data/alpaca-data-api-v1/_index.md

 # Market Data

-**The Data API v1 will be deprecated on August 26th, 2021, so please make sure to update any existing systems to use the new endpoint before that date.**
+**The Data API v1 will be deprecated on September 26th, 2021, so please make sure to update any existing systems to use the new endpoint before that date.**

 ## Overview